+The University of West Florida, also known as UWF, is a public university located on a 1,600 acre campus in Pensacola, Florida, and was founded in 1967.
 UWF is Northwest Florida’s only regional comprehensive four year university, and is a research university that specializes in the humanities and engineering.
 UWF is a member of the State University System of Florida, and is the State University System’s third largest campus.
-UWF is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, and certain academic programs hold specific accreditations.
-UWF is a G.I.
-Jobs Military Friendly School.
+The mission of UWF is to "provide high-quality undergraduate and graduate education, conduct teaching and research that services the body of knowledge, and contribute to the needs of professions and society”.